techtown-training/git-github-boot-camp/labs/2.2-options-for-teams/01-organization-accounts.md

 ![Create repository](../../img/github-organizations-2.png)

-Go to the organizations account page and create a new team under the "Teams" tab:
+Go to the organization's account page and create a new team under the Teams tab:

 ![New team](../../img/github-organizations-3.png)

-Fill out the details and you should see the team:
+Fill out the details, and you should see the team:

 ![Teams](../../img/github-organizations-4.png)

-When you go to the repository of the organization, under the "Settings" tab, choose the "Collaborators & teams" sections:
+When you go to the repository of the organization, under the Settings tab, choose the Collaborators & Teams section:

 ![Collaborators & teams](../../img/github-organizations-5.png)

 Here you can add teams and individual collaborators.

-To add a team select it from the dropdown:
+To add a team, select it from the dropdown:

 ![Adding a team](../../img/github-organizations-6.png)